Military personnel wears watches that meet the specifications and standards as specified in the MIL-PRF-46374.

 However, it’s still a very strong watch and will withstand the unkind terrains well.

-The men’s watch comes in black color and is powered by Swiss quartz movement.
+The men’s watch comes in black color and is powered by a Swiss quartz movement.

 The case is made of reinforced polyester and has a rubber strap.